Click here to view our Disclaimer.

 Our Low Income Housing Tax Credit compliance courses are continually updated to reflect the most current requirements.
 We offer courses suitable for agents and owners as well as courses for both new and experienced on-site staff.
 Select a course to find out the available formats and to read the course description.
 For a complete list of courses, download our Signature Course Catalog.

 Focus: For newly hired managers or those with no Tax Credit experience as well as those needing a refresher course on the basics and the latest updates.
 This course translates the complexity of the program into plain language that even the newest manager can understand – answering the questions: “What is a housing credit?” and “How does it differ from other programs?”
-The course covers eligibility (including the student rule), the application process, calculating and verifying income, and maintaining compliance (including the available unit and vacant rules and annual recertification).
-Mini-quizzes, case studies and whiteboarding activities are included to reinforce the learning.
+The course covers eligibility (including the student rule), the application process, calculating and verifying income, and maintaining compliance.
+Mini-quizzes and case studies are included to reinforce the learning.
 Students will need a calculator.

-LIHTC “Unit Rules” Available Unit, Vacant Unit, Unit Transfer, etc.
+LIHTC “Unit Rules” Available Unit, Vacant Unit, Unit Transfer

 Focus: Master the special unit rules of the tax credit program: The Available Unit rule, The Vacant Unit rule, The Unit Transfer rule and the Manager Unit rules.
 A straightforward, practical discussion of the rules that make the tax credit program challenging – especially on mixed income properties - with lots of examples and the opportunity to practice applying these rules in real-life situations.